-The prediction of stock price behaviour has been a significant challenge to stakeholders in the literature.
-Many attempts have been made to predict stock price behaviour in the past.
-Analysts have used fundamental, and technical approaches and more tools are being evolved in the literature to deal with this aspect of the stock market.
+this aspect of the stock market.
 All the attempts are to see if an investor can beat the market and reap a windfall.
-The success of such analytical tools could lead to an upward trend in the stock market and further lead to the market vibrancy and economic growth and development.
-Some of these analytical tools have had some successes regarding long-term prediction of stock price behaviour.
+The success of such analytical tools could lead to an upward trend in the stock market and further lead to market vibrancy and economic growth and development.
+Some of these analytical tools have had some successes in terms of long-term prediction of stock price behaviour.
 For example, the Markov Chain approach has attracted latter day analysts and has been adjudged a possible tool of the future in both developed and developing economies.
-The use of Markov Chains has received a new impetus, due to an increasing attempt by researchers to develop new tools for predicting stock price behaviour, and is at the front burners of stock price analysis in the literature.
+The use of Markov Chains has received a new impetus, due to an increasing attempt by researchers to develop new tools for predicting stock price behavior, and is at the front burners of stock price analysis in the literature.

-Markov theory could be of importance in the analysis of security prices in two ways: firstly, it can be utilised as an essential means for making probabilistic assumptions about the direction of future equity price movements or returns levels; and secondly, it can provide a more robust mathematical extension and analysis of the random walk hypothesis.
-It, therefore, could serve as an alternative to the much popular regression forecasting models utilised in much of the extant literature, and other techniques utilised by technical analysts, in the analysis of stock price behaviour.
-Ryan (1973) posits that Markov theory deals with the movement of a probabilistic system from its prior state to another.
+Markov theory could be of importance in the analysis of security prices in two ways: firstly, it can be utilised as an important means for making probabilistic assumptions about the direction of future equity price movements or returns levels; and secondly it can provide a more robust mathematical extension and analysis of the random walk hypothesis.
+It therefore could serve as an alternative to the much popular regression forecasting models utilised in much of the extant literature, and other techniques utilized by technical analysts, in the analysis of stock price behaviour.
+Ryan (1973) posits that Markov theory deals with movement of a probabilistic system from its prior state to another.
 In instances concerning a mathematical sequence of observations on security returns or prices, the states of the Markovian system could readily be regarded as the set of all sequence of observations on stock prices and returns.
 Theoretically, the observed states being studied can be regarded as one consisting of the set of all possible equity returns or prices for a particular security.
-The possible states so defined in the system is usually regarded to be infinite, thereby making it convenient in the extant literature to group security returns or prices into ranges or particular classes for easy analysis.
-Whenever equity prices or returns are referred to as portraying a Markovian process, it simply suggests that some theorems regarding the theory of Markovian processes can be utilised to enable us to resolve pertinent questions bordering on the future the possible future price levels of given securities (Ryan, 1973).
+The possible states so defined in the system is usually regarded to be infinite, thereby making it convenient in the extant literature to group security returns or prices into ranges, or particular classes for easy analysis.
+Whenever equity prices or returns are referred to as portraying a Markovian process, it simply suggests that certain theorems relating to the theory of Markovian processes can possibly be utilised to enable us resolve pertinent questions bordering on the future the possible future price levels of given securities (Ryan, 1973).

 For the current analysis, the Markovian model we studied is a first - order chain.
 In particular, the chain consists of a finite number of states and a finite number of points for which our observations were made.
 For the current study, it is shown that under a fairly general and partial-adjustment Markov Chain model of stock price determination, any price movements that do not particularly display the random walk characteristic may be readily interpreted as purely conforming to a Markov process.
-This is in line with similar studies like Anderson and Goodman (1957), Chakravarti, Laha and Roy (1967); Bhargava, (1962), Fielitz and Bhargava (1973), Eriki and Idolor (2009) and Idolor and Braimah (2015).
+This is in line with similar studies like Anderson and Goodman (1957),Chakravarti.
+Laha and Rov (1967): Bhargava, (1962), Fielitz and Bhargava (1973), Eriki and Idolor (2009) and Idolor and Braimah (2015).